minikin/qemuPlayground/README.md

 If you wish to run the image anywhere else except in Qemu, you will probably have to edit the linker script qemu.ld and adjust the startup address properly.

-To build the image with the test application, just run `make Makefile` or `make rebuild Makefile`.
+To build the image with the test application, just run `make -f Makefile` or `make rebuild -f Makefile`.
 If the build process is successful, the image file `image.bin` will be ready to boot.

 Run: